DVS, SmartVent & HRV Winter Settings: Why They Blow Cold Air

 SmartVent systems have a minimum temperature protection setting.
 The factory default is 5°C. When the roof cavity drops below that threshold, the controller turns the fan off or drops it to a very low speed.
 This setting is adjustable, and 8°C is a more practical threshold for most Auckland homes in winter.

-HRV uses a ventilation level scale from 1 to 6.
 Higher settings move more air and clear condensation faster, but they also bring more cold air in.
 Lower settings reduce the cold air but move less moisture out of the house.
+Adjusting the HRV ventilation level takes under a minute and is the first step before switching the system off or calling a service.

 Even at low settings, the HRV continues to run at a minimum ventilation level when the roof temperature drops below your set temperature.
 This keeps enough airflow going to prevent condensation, while causing at most a one-degree change in indoor temperature.